-US clinches worst big-tourney finish, falls 94-89 to Serbia
+US loses to Serbia 94-89, assuring worst big-tourney finish

 NO MEDAL

-The U.S. has been sending teams to major international competitions — the Olympics, the World Cup (formerly the world championship) and FIBA Americas — since 1936, a span of 45 tournaments in all.
-This is only the fifth time the Americans won’t medal; they were fifth at the 1970 world championship, fifth at the 1978 world championship, sixth at the 2002 world championship and fourth at the 2005 FIBA Americas.
+The U.S. has been sending teams to major international competitions — the Olympics and the World Cup (formerly the world championship) — since 1936, a span of 36 tournaments in all.
+This is only the fourth time the Americans won’t medal at either of the two biggest events; they were fifth at the 1970 world championship, fifth at the 1978 world championship and sixth at the 2002 world championship.
 They’ve medaled in all 18 Olympic competitions, winning gold 15 times.

 UP NEXT

-U.S.: Faces Poland or Czech Republic in seventh-place game at Beijing on Saturday.
+U.S.: Faces Poland in seventh-place game at Beijing on Saturday.

-Serbia: Faces Poland or Czech Republic in fifth-place game at Beijing on Saturday.
+Serbia: Faces Czech Republic in fifth-place game at Beijing on Saturday.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports